xpwu95/SPBL_Pytorch/README.md

 PyTorch implementation of "Self-Paced Balance Learning for Clinical Skin Disease Recognition"

 ## Installation
-This project is based on [spaco](https://github.com/Flowerfan/open-reid) and [Open-Reid](https://github.com/Cysu/open-reid.git).
+This project is based on [spaco](https://github.com/Flowerfan/open-reid) project and [Open-Reid](https://github.com/Cysu/open-reid.git) library.
 And we add imbalanced learning methods in it and modify some code for compatibility.

 ### Requirements
 - Python 3.4+